joao-garcia404/joao-garcia404/README.md

 ### Somethings about me 👦

-- 📘 I’m currently working with ReactJS and React Native 🚀🚀🚀
+- 📘 I’m currently working with ReactJS, React Native and NodeJS 🚀🚀🚀
 - ✔ I like to help others dev's
 - 💎 Always learning
 - ❤ Coding is my passion
 - ⚡ Fun fact: I love formula 1 🏎

-"Still We Rise" 🚀
+"Still We Rise" 💜

 --------------------------------------------------------------------------------------------------------